richard-vh/nifi-hol/step-by-step-guides/Section 3: Quality of Service via Stateless Model Use Case.md

 ![alt text](/img/image83.png)

 - Within **Properties**
-  - Adjust the Jolt Specification to use the below code (**Note the accessKey below will be provided, so please ask your instructor**).
+  - Adjust the Jolt Specification to use the below code.

 ```ruby
 [
   {